20 February 2018

 Reporting is key when striving for service excellence.
 At TOPdesk we see a lot of customers wanting to go the extra mile.
 We want to enable you to get more out of TOPdesk's data, so let us introduce a new feature to you.

-In this blog, I'll show you what you can achieve with the free version of Power BI.
+In this blog, we’ll show you what you can achieve with the free version of Power BI.

 Load all your TOPdesk data in an external BI tool